mama maria - Complete Guide to Visiting Great Wolf Lodge with Teens

 Great Wolf Lodge can be a strong fit for teens who enjoy high-energy activities and the freedom to explore at their own pace.

 Families often describe the experience as flexible.
-Teens can spend hours on larger slides, explore attractions like games and bowling, and move around the lodge more independently than younger kids.
+Teens can spend hours on larger slides, explore attractions like games and mini bowling, and move around the lodge more independently than younger kids.
 In fact, some parents note that older kids love having the ability to roam, make purchases, and meet back up with the family later in the day.

 This type of environment works especially well for: